Ottawa Charge: Future

 On November 7, 2025, Ottawa City Council approved the proposal to demolish TD Place Arena and build a new arena as part of the Lansdowne 2.0 redevelopment project.
 This plan garnered much criticism from the Charge and the PWHL due to a significant reduction in seating capacity from 8,500 to 5,850 seats.
 In comparison, the average fan attendance for Charge home games during the 2024–25 PWHL season was 6,768, rising to 8,348 for weekend regular season games.

-PWHL executives Jayna Hefford and Amy Scheer delegated to city council on October 29th regarding their opposition to the plan.
+PWHL executives Jayna Hefford and Amy Scheer delegated to city council on October 29 regarding their opposition to the plan.
 In an interview with the Ottawa Citizen, Scheer stated that they had "been having conversations for well over a year talking about capacity being an issue with both the Mayor and OSEG".
 Ottawa mayor Mark Sutcliffe argued that increasing the capacity of the new arena would not be economically viable as the team is expected to outgrow it in short time.
-He suggested relocating to a larger arena in the metropolitan area, such as the Canadian Tire Centre, but the league and fanbase has been adamant that the team remain in the central part of the city.
+He suggested relocating to a larger arena in the metropolitan area, such as the Canadian Tire Centre, but the league and fanbase had been adamant that the team remain in the central part of the city. the team would eventually decide to make the move to the Canadian Tire Centre for the 2026-27 season.
+With the planned construction of a new arena at LeBreton Flats a move has been speculated as the future of the Canadian Tire Centre is uncertain, but no deal has been made.